bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorials3.md

 # number of time slices for the periodic orbit
 M = 51
 probFD = PeriodicOrbitTrapProblem(M = M;
-  # specific method for solving linear system
+  # specific method for solving the linear system for newton
-  # of Periodic orbits with trapeze method
+  # of periodic orbits with trapeze method.
-  # You could use the default one :FullLU (slower here)
+  # We could use the default one :FullLU (slower here)
   jacobian = :BorderedSparseInplace)

 br_po = continuation(
 	# arguments for branch switching from the first
 	# Hopf bifurcation point